postcss/autoprefixer/README.md

 }
 ```

-Control comments disables Autoprefixer within the whole rule in which
+Control comments disable Autoprefixer within the whole rule in which
 you place it.
 In the above example, Autoprefixer will be disabled
 in the entire `b` rule scope, not only after the comment.